Rudra006/RFP_management_system/README.md

 - Send RFP to selected vendors (via email)
 - Receive vendor responses via IMAP pull endpoint, AI-parsed into proposals
 - Compare proposals and see AI recommendation

-## Notes
-- This is a single-user demo app (no auth).
-- For IMAP pulling, use the "Fetch Vendor Emails" button on the RFP detail page after vendors reply.